RSPCA Shop Next Gen Education

 Chinchillas need a high-fibre diet

+Wild chinchillas eat leaves, stems, bark and seeds.
+Captive chinchillas need a high-fibre diet based on grasses and hays.
 Their teeth grow constantly, so they need to eat lots of hay, which is abrasive, to help wear their teeth down.

-Chinchillas have an unusual digestive system
+Chinchillas have an unsual digestive system

+Like rabbits and guinea pigs, chinchillas perform a digestive process called caecotrophy to extract as much goodness as possible from their food.
 Food is passed through their gut and special droppings (called caecotrophs) are produced.
 Chinchillas eat these droppings, so they absorb and digest them again.

 Chinchillas sleep in the daytime